David Francis Hoffman: Attempted parole and release date

 Due to the pre-1990 Minnesota law under which Hoffman was sentenced, David Hoffman was required to spend a minimum 17 years of his 30-year sentence without parole.
 He was eventually allowed to apply for parole in 1994, 3 years earlier than originally sentenced.
 The attempt however was unsuccessful.

 Hoffman again applied for parole in 2000 and was once again rejected due to his evident lack of rehabilitation.
 In the letter denying parole, then corrections commissioner Sheryl Ramstad Hvass outlined that Hoffman still had no ability to see that his actions were wrong.
 She further stated that due to his inability to recognize the enormity of the injustice, it would have been very much possible that when released to the outside world a similar crime would be committed.

 In both of these original parole enquiries, Hoffman's daughters testified against their mother's side of the family, saying their father should be released from prison.

 Hoffman's third attempt at parole came in 2010, after the designated 30 years of imprisonment had been completed.
 This attempt saw a heavy backlash from Stebbins’ family, insinuating that Hoffman still felt no remorse, and that the family was not ready for him to be released back into society.
 The parole board agreed, not granting parole and suggesting that another 6 years be served by Hoffman.

 In 2016, Hoffman's fourth attempt at parole was met with just as much hostility from Stebbins’ family.
 However this time, the request for parole was granted.
 Stebbins’ family reported that they were devastated and scared by the result, and thought that Hoffman's 37 years were not long enough.
 They were also reported to have said that they were going to continue fighting to keep Hoffman imprisoned even after his release.

 Under the details of his release, Hoffman was to spend 6 months at the Willow River/Moose Lake correctional facility in Minnesota.
-He would spend 6 months in this minimum security facility as part of intensive regimen of education in preparation for release.
+He would spend 6 months in this medium security facility as part of intensive regimen of education in preparation for release.

 David Francis Hoffman was released from prison in April 2018.
 Hoffman was to serve 6 months under intense supervision before being reassessed and potentially allowed unrestricted freedom.